 Clever storage ideas can absolutely create space by storing away clutter.
 Think under-the-bed storage options or shelving that pulls your items upward and leaves you with some floor space.

 If you have a little balcony or just a small plot of land that your house sits on, you can still maximize the use of small outdoor spaces and enjoy it.
+I used to have a horrible backyard in my old condo, I never used it, but I think if I’d spent a little time and energy I could have created something that I would have loved to spend hours sitting out in.

 The Horticult came up with this brilliant idea to turn your plain old clay pots into a vertical garden, which is perfect for small gardens or balconies because it doesn’t use a lot of horizontal space.
+I enjoy planting vegetables because you can enjoy some green and save yourself some money by growing your own produce in the warmer months.

 Water features add a lovely ambiance to your backyard, and you can find smaller ones that won’t overwhelm your space.
 Even cooler, Fix.com has a tutorial on how to make your own water garden, complete with plants and even fish if you like.